padrinobook/padrinobook/01-introduction.md

     $ make install

-Following these steps, you gain knowledge about the whole process of cconfiguration and compilation of custom Ruby versions.
+Following these steps, you gain knowledge about the whole process of configuration and compilation of custom Ruby versions.
 However, this doesn't always work:'